Teen Options to Prevent Pregnancy

 • Access to a program social worker who, based on an initial psychosocial assessment of the participating mother and subsequent identification of service needs by the nurse educators, could refer her to appropriate support services.

 The program developers emphasize two aspects of program implementation as essential to successful delivery of the above components: (i) initial training and rigorous ongoing coaching of the nurse educators in motivational interviewing, and (ii) the nurses’ discussion of both contraceptive and non-contraceptive topics with the adolescent mothers.
-The study reports do not provide information on the program’s cost.

 Click here for the Teen Options to Prevent Pregnancy website.